Yankees vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has five doubles, a triple, eight home runs, 11 walks and 29 RBI (38 total hits).
+- Randy Arozarena has 39 hits with five doubles, a triple, nine home runs, 11 walks and 30 RBI.
 He's also stolen three bases.

-- Arozarena has picked up a hit in five straight games.
-In his last five games he is hitting .333 with a double, three home runs, a walk and five RBI.
+- Arozarena takes a six-game streak with at least one hit into this matchup.
+In his last 10 games he is hitting .297 with two doubles, a triple, four home runs, three walks and eight RBI.

 Arozarena Recent Games